-(3 credits; alternate years, consult department) Introduction to the field of public relations.
+(3 credits) Introduction to the field of public relations.
 Its focus is on public relations theory and practice with an emphasis on emerging trends.
 This course is offered as an overview covering public relations history, theories, strategies and tactics.

 COM 261 - Feature Writing